 - Retention period: Recurring backups are retained for 7 days.
 Backups past the retention period are programmatically deleted.

-- Backups reside only on network storage within an authorized Broadcom data centre
+- Backups reside only on network storage within an authorized CA Technologies data center

 - Removable media is not used to store backup files